 2.6c Stubborn Defense.
 At the end of a Japanese Movement Phase (not Reaction or Exploit Phases) in which it did not move, a Japanese Combat Mode Infantry Battalion can place a Level One Hedgehog in its hex without expending SPs.
 This unit can be one among any number in that hex.
 If the Japanese abandon any Level One Hedgehog, eliminate it.
+Garrison units cannot use this rule.

-Designer's Note.
-The Japanese units have very good action ratings, certainly far better ratings than their equipment, tactics and training would predict.
+Design Note: The Japanese units have very good action ratings, certainly far better ratings than their equipment, tactics and training would predict.
 The reason for this rating is doctrine.
 The Japanese, more than any other combatant in World War II, relied on local surprise and infiltration tactics to defeat their numerically superior enemy.
 In defense, there were few soldiers more tenacious.
 However, when forced into a situation requiring mass, they found it extremely difficult to coordinate their independent units.